 But the crown jewel of this joint awareness initiative was the Internal Announcement System in Mumbai’s suburban locals, which were used for the very first time to broadcast anti-tobacco awareness initiatives.
 Bollywood stars Govinda, Juhi Chawla, Shraddha Kapoor, Sharman Joshi and ace playback singer Shaan graciously lent their voices to reach out to over 35 lakh suburban commuters, who were pleasantly surprised to hear their favorite stars over the system.
 These messages were also played at major western suburban junctions throughout the day on World No Tobacco Day and on premier outstation trains like the Rajdhani Express, Shatabdi Express and the Ferozepur Express.

-This year, the two-hour show that brought together different genres of music including jazz, pop and contemporary, was a testimony of the children recommitting themselves to the cause of underprivileged kids growing up in Mumbai’s slums.
-It also aptly showcased the role that art plays in the development and overall growth of children.
-Present at Blue Frog to support and cheer the children as they set about their melodious odyssey was the crème-de-la-crème of the city.
+This year, the two-hour show that brought together different genres of music including jazz, pop and contemporary, was a testimony of the adolescents recommitting themselves to the cause of underprivileged kids growing up in Mumbai’s slums.
+It also aptly showcased the role that art plays in the development and overall growth of adolescents.
+Present at Blue Frog to support and cheer the adolescents as they set about their melodious odyssey was the crème-de-la-crème of the city.
 The concept raised close to Rs.
-20 lakhs supporting the training of over 350 talented deserving underprivileged children from the Salaam Bombay Academy of Arts presenting them with an opportunity to receive advanced training in their chosen vocation, bringing them one step closer to their dream.
+20 lakhs supporting the training of over 350 talented deserving underprivileged adolescents from the Salaam Bombay Academy of Arts presenting them with an opportunity to receive advanced training in their chosen vocation, bringing them one step closer to their dream.